Rich Dad Poor Dad – Learn how to get rich| Updated: |

 The most recent finance book I have read is “Rich Dad Poor Dad” by Robert T. Kiyosaki.
 This is my short review of the book.
 This book is very different from the others, in several ways.
 Generally, the personal finance community does not rate this book very high.
-In this post, I will give you my point of view about this book and tell you what it is all about.
+In this article, I will give you my point of view about this book and tell you what it is all about.

 As you will see, my point of view in this book is a bit varied.
 Some things are really good.
 But some things are really bad about this book.
 Let’s directly see what I am talking about.

 The organization of the book is a bit hard to follow.
 The author tells us the story of his two dads but it is a bit all over the place.
 The book lacks in organization and logic.
 I am a big reader, so I am generally quite critical on the writing style and organization of a book.

 But, Rich Dad Poor Dad wants you to stop working for other people and get your own business going.
 Something, he calls getting out of the rat race.
 The idea is that you do not want to spend your whole life working for other people and spend most of what you gain in taxes.
 But you want others to work for you and generate more money and get more assets.

 The author has achieved this goal by investing in real estate.
 But he also gives a few other examples throughout the book.
 One important point here is that the rich do not work for money, the money works for the rich.

 Another important point in the book is that the education system is not adapted at all for people to get rich.
 The education system forces you to spend a lot of years in school to then make you work a lot of years in a company, for others.
 Moreover, he also states that the system does not teach some basic, but very useful, skills like accounting that you should master.